Powerlearnproject/se-assignment-2-introduction-to-software-engineering-danieljuma5/README.md

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
 Version Control Systems:
+### Unit testing: Also known as component or module testing, is a form of software testing by which isolated source code is tested to validate expected behavior.

+### integration testing: This is a form of software testing in which multiple parts of a software system are tested as a group.The purpose of integration testing is to expose faults in the interaction between integrated units

+### System testing:Iss testing conducted on a complete software system to ensure that it meets the specified requirements.

+Why is testing crucial in software development?

+### 1. Quality assurance: This is fundamental in ensuring the software meets the specificied requirements, functions properly and performs reliably allowing for bug free robust and dependable software.

+### 2. Risk mitigation:It identifies potential issues before they reach end-users, reducing the likelihood of software failures and the associated financial and repetitional risks

+### 3.Customer Satisfaction: Quality software is the key to customer satisfaction.
+Software that works as expected, without frequent crashes or bugs, enhances the user experience

+### 4. Compliance and Standards: Many industries have regulatory requirements and standards that must be met.
+Comprehensive testing ensures that software complies with these standards, reducing legal and compliance risks

+### 5. Cost-Effective: Testing allows developers to catch bugs and errors early in code development as fixing bugs gets costly further during the development lifecycle.

 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.